Consensys/doc.teku/docs/Reference/CLI/CLI-Syntax.md

 <!--/tabs-->

-Enables or disables Engine API methods negotiation.
+Enables or disables Engine API method negotiation.
 Using this option simplifies the process of upgrading nodes, allowing the beacon node to know what Engine API methods the [execution client](../../Concepts/Merge.md#execution-clients) supports.
 The default is `true`.

 ### genesis-state